aleksej-kuznecow/mytinytodo/README.md

 # mytinytodo
 Dockerfile for mytinytodo

-Just a dockerfile for mytinytodo (https://www.mytinytodo.net/)
+This is just a dockerfile for mytinytodo (https://www.mytinytodo.net/) with only sqlite DB supported after building